VRazgaitis/VRazgaitis/README.md

 I started coding while designing daring architectural projects at ARUP - soaring skyscrapers, bustling international airports, and arts and cultural landmarks.

-I've since went all in on CS, and recently finished an MS in Comp Sci at UChicago.
+I've since went all in on CS, and recently finished an MS in Computer Science at UChicago.

 <figure>
   <picture>